 ✔ MTBE’s Removal: Below Lab Detectable Limits

-In summary, we’ve decided to avoid additional unnecessary and expensive testing required to obtain NSF certifications.
-Our test results far exceed NSF standards, and avoiding unnecessary costs helps us to provide the Berkey System and products for the best price.
+In summary, we’ve decided to avoid additional unnecessary and expensive testing required to obtain NSF/ANSI certifications.
+Our test results far exceed NSF/ANSI standards, and avoiding unnecessary costs helps us to provide the Berkey System and products for the best price.
 See all Test Results

 Unavailable in California

 Berkey Systems are available in California!
 However, it is important to understand that California has established legislation for the sale of indoor water systems, with which we must comply.
 Under these regulations, California requires that any indoor water treatment system that is sold in the state first be certified by an independent, third-party testing agency, such as NSF/ANSI, before the system can be considered eligible for sale in California.
 Berkey has been independently tested by 3rd party labs, and far surpassed NSF/ANSI standards, see Berkey test results.